 Sutherland and Shwaber were also members of the group that wrote the Agile Manifesto in 2001 and since then the term scrum has been seen as very closely aligned with the manifesto, despite preceding it by 14 years.

 The scrum approach is, in effect, the application of short Shewhart cycles with self-managed, cross functional teams.

-In the scrum approach a product owner creates a prioritised wish list called a product backlog.
-This may be prioritised using techniques such as MoSCoW and should be subject to the core principles of requirements management.
+Initially, a product owner creates a prioritised wish list called a product backlog.
+This may be prioritised using techniques such as MoSCoW and individual products may be estimated using techniques such as planning poker.